SauloCav/Software-Engineering/ImportantNotes.md

 2. Each model can be expressed at different levels of accuracy.
 3. The best models are connected to reality.
 4. No model is enough, so focus on the essentials
+### UML
+- The UML is a visual language for modeling object-oriented systems;
+- Each graphic element has a syntax and semantics;
+- UML is independent of programming language and development process;
+- UML can be used as:
+1. Blueprint (detailed plan);
+2. Programming language (automatic code generation, model-driven architecture)
+3. Sketches (outlines, drafts)
+- Templates are commonly used for:
+1. Facilitate communication, visualization and discussion about the solution
+2. As a way of documenting the system and the decisions made
+3. Detailed guidance which can be used in implementation
+4. Part-by-part complexity management
+5. Reduction of development costs
+6. Prediction of future system behavior
+- EXISTING SYSTEMS: Clarifies what the system does and serves to identify strengths and weaknesses.
+Helps explain code that already exists.
+Also known as “Reverse Engineering”.
+- NEW SYSTEM: Helps explain the requirements to other stakeholders.
+It helps to discuss alternative design proposals, before having any line of code implemented.
+Recognized as “Avante Engineering”.